antiquark007/URL_SHORTNER/README.md

 ### **Clone the Repository**

-Run the following command in your terminal to clone the repository:
+Run the following command in your terminal to clone the repository and run:

 ```bash
 git clone https://github.com/antiquark007/URL_SHORTNER.git